BeeChains/innerinetcompany/index.md

-## [INNER I NET COMPANY](http://shapereality.innerinetcompany.hns.to/) | We "Shape Reality" by establishing the "I" as the center of gravity.
-Built on a Handshake(HNS) blockchain root level domain directing all to Look Within oneself to the Source, the root of perception.
-Handshake helps us resolve self-sovereign identity by allowing true ownership of authentic web space vs. renting on the internet.
+## [INNER I NET COMPANY](http://shapereality.innerinetcompany.hns.to/) |  Handshake(HNS) in 2021, the biggest thing since Bitcoin.
+Own web 3, we "Shape Reality" by establishing the "I" as the center of gravity.
+Decentralized DNS websites with Handshake(HNS) blockchain root level domains directing one to the root of perception, the Source Within, what we term our "I." Handshake helps us resolve self-sovereign identity by allowing true ownership of authentic web space vs. renting domains on the internet.
 | [SERVE THE LIGHT](http://workinthedark.servethelight.hns.to/) | [Contact](mailto:innerinetcompany@gmail.com) | [IINC](http://dlink.innerinetcompany.hns.to/) |
-# The will to choose the Higher Order at the root of "I", is The Work and Name of Inner I Net Company!
  [![image](https://user-images.githubusercontent.com/37987346/103435699-6be72500-4be0-11eb-8264-7dcb24c14987.png)](http://shapereality.innerinetcompany.hns.to/)
 We are changing the world wide web one I and Handshake at a time.